walmartlabs/concord-website/docs/plugins/concord.md

 ## Forking a Process

-Forking a process will create a copy of the current process.
-All variables and files defined at the start of the parent process will be copied to the child process as well:
+Forking a process creates a copy of the current process.
+All variables and files defined at the start of the parent process are copied to the child process as well:

 ```yaml
 flows: